talkingaddress/karma-custom-trx-reporter/README.md

-# karma-custom-trx-reporter
+# karma-custom-reporter

 > A Karma plugin.
 Report results in MSTest trx format or custom xml format.

 ## Installation

-The easiest way is to keep `karma-custom-trx-reporter` as a devDependency in your `package.json`.
+The easiest way is to keep `karma-custom-reporter` as a devDependency in your `package.json`.
 ```json
 {
   "devDependencies": {